unigrid-project/unigrid-project.github.io/docs/unigrid-janus/troubleshooting.md

 ##### Force download blockchain

-If restarting the wallet did not resolve your issues you can force the wallet to re+download the blockchain data.
+If restarting the wallet did not resolve your issues you can force the wallet to re-download the blockchain data.
 This will take roughly 7-10 minutes depending on network speed to complete.

 In Windows you can click on the magnifier tool and use the search tool to open the AppData folder.
 Once clicked enter `%appdata%` and press `ENTER`